Employment Tribunal decisions online: resource or risk?

 A rich resource?

 In many ways, the new online service is good news for employment lawyers and HR professionals.
 Whilst ET decisions have always, in theory, been available to the public, gaining access has previously involved a trip to the ET archive in Bury St Edmunds to physically search through the catalogue, or submitting a written request to the archive and paying a fee.
-The availability of decisions at the click of a mouse, will undoubtedly save time and cost.
+The availability of decisions at the click of a mouse will undoubtedly save time and cost.

 The easy availability of first instance decisions may help to highlight any trends or patterns in the types of claims currently being brought and progressing to hearing stage.
-These Judgements also provide valuable insight into how Tribunals might practically approach particular legal or case management issues.
+These judgments also provide valuable insight into how Tribunals might practically approach particular legal or case management issues.

 When using the database as a legal resource though, it is important to remember that first instance ET decisions are not binding on subsequent Tribunals.
-Many first instance cases will be particular to their own facts and you may find that cases which seem in principle to be very similar will throw up different legal results.
+Many first instance cases will be particular to their own facts and you may find that cases that seem in principle to be very similar will throw up different legal results.
 Decisions of the Employment Appeal Tribunal have long been available online.
 Appeal level decisions are binding on subsequent Tribunal cases and so will give a clearer picture of the law.

 If an employee threatens or brings a claim against your organisation, you may also be able to use the database to dig into their history.
 You may know or suspect that they have brought previous claims.
 As the database develops, employers and their representatives could use it to unearth the text of previous cases involving serial litigants that might cast doubt on their credibility.